ATTACHMENT DISORDER

 A child with a history of disruptive behaviors and poor impulse control may endure repeated punishments.
 This leads to a sense of entitlement and low frustration tolerance.

-Attachment Behavior Analysis Therapy is the first-line treatment for children and adolescents with attachment disorders.
-This therapy focuses on teaching parents and caregivers basic parenting skills, including emotional regulation and parent-child bonding.
+This is the first-line treatment for children and adolescents with attachment disorders.
+It focuses on teaching parents and caregivers basic parenting skills, including emotional regulation and parent-child bonding.

 Psychodynamic treatments focus on the history of the patient and its effects.
 They address maladaptive patterns of thinking and behavior associated with trauma in childhood.
-Therapists work with clients to help them understand their behaviors and emotions using concepts from psychoanalysis and psychotherapy.

-Treatment for Attachment Disorders in Massachusetts
+Attachment Disorder Treatment in Massachusetts

 Attachment disorders can be challenging to understand and handle, making parents feel like they are struggling to help their adolescent children.
 Parents of adolescents with attachment disorders can often feel lost and alone.
 They may not know where to turn for help or how to best support their child.